SpaceVim/SpaceVim/docs/layers/language-server-protocol.md

 ## Description

-This layers adds extensive support for [language-server-protocol](https://microsoft.github.io/language-server-protocol/), This layer is a heavy wallpaper of [LanguageClient-neovim](https://github.com/SpaceVim/LanguageClient-neovim) (an old fork), The upstream is rewritten by rust.
+This layers adds extensive support for [language-server-protocol](https://microsoft.github.io/language-server-protocol/), This layer is a heavy wallpaper of [LanguageClient-neovim](https://github.com/SpaceVim/LanguageClient-neovim), The upstream is rewritten by rust.

 We also include [vim-lsp](https://github.com/prabirshrestha/vim-lsp), which is written in pure vim script.